mondediefr/fluxbb_to_flarum/readme.md

 ### Description

-This tool exports and migrates your Fluxbb (v1.x) forum to Flarum.
+This tool exports and migrates your Fluxbb (>= v1.5.8) forum to Flarum.

 Flarum is still in beta testing, therefore only some of the typical web forum features are available, and what is now working can break anytime
-(including this script, tailored for flarum ver.
-0.1.0-beta.5).
+(including this script, tailored for flarum v0.1.0-beta.6).
 At this moment fluxbb_to_flarum only supports migration of :

 - Users
 - User groups